Skip to main content

 Program Overview

-The IU School of Medicine Department of Otolaryngology offers six summer research opportunities for students in the summer between the first and second years of the medical school curriculum.
+The IU School of Medicine Department of Otolaryngology offers eight summer research opportunities for students in the summer between the first and second years of the medical school curriculum.
 The purpose of this program is to provide a structured environment that engages and cultivates medical students’ interest, experience and training in performing Otolaryngology clinical and basic science research.

 Research